liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

     <strong>Figure 1.</strong> Four non-toxic prompts which cause several pretrained LMs to generate highly toxic output.
 Credit: Gehman et al. (2020)
 </div>

 As illustrated in Figure 1, even non-toxic prompts (those with a toxicity score from Perspective less than 0.5) lead to toxic generations.
 The crux of the paper is in their assessment of five ways to detoxify LM generations.
-Below are quick summaries of these methods.
+Below are quick summaries of these methods and how they reduce toxic generations.

 ### Data-Based Detoxification